FCC, CE, UL, RoHS: Your Global Electronic Certification Guide

 Though optional, UL Certification can open doors to North American markets and boost credibility.

-RoHS Compliance stems from the EU’s Restriction of Hazardous Substances directive, limiting the use of harmful materials like lead, mercury, and cadmium in electronics.
-Similar regulations exist globally, such as China RoHS or California’s Proposition 65, reflecting a growing focus on sustainability.
+RoHS compliance services address the EU's Restriction of Hazardous Substances directive, limiting the use of harmful materials like lead, mercury, and cadmium in electronics.
+Similar regulations exist globally, such as China RoHS or California's Proposition 65, reflecting a growing focus on sustainability.
+Partnering with vendors offering RoHS compliance services ensures your entire supply chain meets the required thresholds.
+Beyond legality, RoHS compliance services appeal to eco-conscious consumers, enhancing your brand reputation.

 Why and Where is it Necessary?